 - Suboxone – A combination of buprenorphine and naltrexone.
 It is used to reduce the pain and discomfort of heroin withdrawals and to inhibit the euphoria of heroin use.

 Medication-assisted treatment (MAT) for heroin addiction has helped thousands of individuals overcome their addiction and avoid relapse in the long term.

 Heroin overdoses are not always fatal, but the risk is higher today due to the presence of fentanyl in many street drugs.
 It is impossible to detect fentanyl, and this results in fatal overdoses among unsuspecting heroin users.

 Naloxone is a safe drug that can reverse heroin overdoses.
 Naloxone (Narcan) works by blocking the effects of opioids on the brain.
 It usually works within two or three minutes if no other drugs are in the person’s system.

 Why Choose Design for Change Recovery

 One thing that sets us apart from other California addiction treatment programs is our commitment to excellence in everything we do.
-We are certified by the State of California and have been awarded the JCAHO Gold Seal of Approval.
+Our program and facility are certified by the State of California and have the JCAHO Gold Seal of Approval.
 This means we consistently provide high-quality care that meets their rigorous standards.

-Our highly-trained staff is experienced and certified in the field of substance abuse treatment.
-We employ only compassionate people who are dedicated to our client’s safety and success.
-Another reason to choose Design for Change Recovery is our high success rate in helping individuals overcome addictions and maintain sobriety for a lifetime
+Our highly-trained, experienced staff members are certified in the field of substance abuse treatment.
+They dedicate themselves to our client’s safety and success.
+Design for Change Recovery has a high success rate in helping individuals overcome addictions and maintain sobriety for a lifetime

 The state of California has hundreds of heroin treatment programs.
 However, the quality of care and success rates differ among them.
 Choosing Design for Change Recovery is the right decision for anyone who wants to be free from heroin addiction and the problems it creates.